-Financial assets that are measured at cost and amortised cost are assessed at the end of each reporting period for objective evidence of impairment.
-If objective evidence of impairment is found, an impairment loss is recognised in the Statement of Comprehensive Income.
+Financial assets that are measured at cost and amortised cost are assessed at the end of each reporting period for objective evidence of impairment is found, an impairment loss is recognised in the Income Statement.

 For financial assets measured at amortised cost, the impairment loss is measured as the difference between an asset's carrying amount and the present value of estimated cash flows discounted at the asset's original effective interest rate.
 If a financial asset has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract.